-A course may be listed in more than one area; however, it can be used to satisfy only one area.

-- AP Test may be listed in more than one area; however, it can be used to satisfy only one area - · For the most up-to-date transfer information including general education and lower division major requirements, go to www.assist.org. - Certification will be completed only before transferring.
-Certification will NOT be processed after students have transferred and are enrolled at a CSU campus
+- A course may be listed in more than one area; however, it can be used to satisfy only one area. - · AP Test may be listed in more than one area; however, it can be used to satisfy only one area - · For the most up-to-date transfer information including general education and lower division major requirements, go to www.assist.org. - Certification will be completed only before transferring.
+Certification will NOT be processed after students have transferred and are enrolled at a CSU campus - What are "Golden Four" GE courses?
+Courses in GE Subareas A1, (oral communication), A2 (written communication), A3 (critical thinking) and B4 (mathematics/quantitative reasoning) are sometimes referred to as the "Golden Four".
+They are required for transfer admission to the CSU, and each of the four courses must be passed with a minimum grade of "C-", per Title 5 Section 40803. - There are instances when a Cañada course is approved for CSU GE but the same course at CSM or Skyline is NOT approved for CSU GE (or visa versa).
+Check with an Academic Counselor for complete information.

-Intersegmental General Education Transfer Curriculum (IGETC) 2018-2019
+Intersegmental General Education Transfer Curriculum (IGETC) 2019-2020

 The Intersegmental General Education Transfer Curriculum (IGETC) is a general Education pattern that fulfills the lower-division general education requirements for most University of California (UC) and all California State University (CSU) campuses.
 IGETC is also accepted by some private/independent or out-of-state universities.
+There are instances when a Cañada course is approved for IGETC but the same course at CSM or Skyline is NOT approved for IGETC (or visa versa).
+Check with a Counselor for complete information.